If you are an active day trader or investor, I'm sure you've heard the word “float” getting used a lot. So, what exactly is it?

 Alternatively, directly in our day trading chat room you can use our "stock-bot" to quickly search a ticker symbol and get the data you need in an instant:

 Many charting platforms such as TC2000 and scanners such as Trade Ideas also conveniently display the float of a stock in their data points as well.

 Why is the Float Size Important?

 As day traders we thrive off volatility, and the float of a stock plays an important role into that as it indicates to us traders the supply available to openly trade.
 Price action is a function of supply and demand.
 If we know a stock has a smaller float, we know that this implies more volatility simply because the supply is low.

-Take note that many low float stocks (typically a stock under 10 Million in float is considered “low”) are strong candidates for big intra-day moves.
+Take note that many low float stocks are strong candidates for big intra-day moves.
 This can be great if you learn to trade them with a proper risk management and trading system.
 At Livestream trading, we thrive on the most “in-play” stocks of the day and show first-hand how to effectively trade these types of volatile stocks for predictable moves both long and short.

 P.S. - Grab our free day trading video lesson below!